 Start on your hands and knees.
 Thighs should be perpendicular to the ground, and shoulders should be in line over your wrists.

-Stretch your right arm to the right, keeping your palm flat on the ground.
-Then, turn your head and upper body to the left, pushing your right shoulder into the ground.
+Stretch your right arm up and to the right, keeping your left palm flat on the ground.
+Then, turn your head and upper body to the left, moving your right arm to the left, while pushing your right shoulder into the ground.
 Repeat five times before moving on to the other side.

 Why it works: